Llibyddap/odyssey-k3s-cluster/readme.md

 ```
 sudo apt update
 sudo apt upgrade -y
-mkdir .ssh              <-- This will later be used in pushing the RSA public keys to each node.
 sudo visudo             <-- This will allow you to edit the sudoers file.
 ```